queerzard/JWebServer/README.md

 //so it's not neccessary anymore to execute the "registerContext(String s, AccessHandler a)"
 //method in the JWebServer class for each class you want to register.

+//You must always define the priority of the handler.
+If the priority is set to high,
+//the already registered module is overwritten and executed instead.
+//If the priority is set to "NORMAL" or "LOW", the defined classes can be overwritten.

 This annotation must always come along with the following annotation.

 ```